-Viral conjunctivitis can be prolonged and, in some cases, have lasting consequences.
-Adenoviral infection is usually (but not always) mild and self-limited, whereas herpes viruses can cause significant associated keratitis and uveitis.
+- Viral conjunctivitis can be prolonged and can, in some cases, have lasting consequences.
+Adenoviral infection is usually (but not always) mild and self-limiting, whereas herpes viruses can cause significant associated keratitis and uveitis.

 It is not always easy to determine whether simple, acute conjunctivitis is bacterial, viral or allergic.
-Ultimately, swabbing the eye provides the most accurate diagnostic answer but it is not practical to do this for every patient.
-However, in severe, resistant, atypical cases or in immunosuppressed patients, swabbing for culture and sensitivities is important.
+Swabbing provides the most accurate answer but it is not practical to swab every patient.
+In severe, resistant, atypical cases or in immunosuppressed patients, however, swabbing for culture and sensitivities is important.

 - Discomfort - burning or gritty but not sharp.

-- Pain is minimal; significant pain suggests a more serious diagnosis.
+- Significant pain suggests a more serious diagnosis.